erikrose/shiva/README.rst

 than continnually reinventing (or skimping on) infrastructure.

 Shiva provides a light inversion-of-control framework for deployment of Python web projects.
-It implements the fairly standard top-level logic of deployment so all you have to do is, essentially, fill out a form--by writing a ``Deployment`` subclass.
+It implements the standard but tricky-to-get-thoroughly-correct top-level logic of deployment so all you have to do is, essentially, fill out a form, by writing a ``Deployment`` subclass.
+In addition, it ships with many deployment building blocks to save you the hassle of continually rewriting them.

-To relieve you of rewriting them, Shiva also provides several useful
-primitives:
+Features include...

+* Automatic deploy-time re-homing of the deploy script into its own virtualenv (complete with dependencies, if you need them), while keeping the project's own dependencies separate
+* Time-travel bootstrapping: each version of your project is deployed with the version of the deploy script from it, not one from a previous version.
+* Integration with Jenkins, to encourage more hands-free continuous deployment
+* A simple, readable way to run shell commands, so you get close to the simplicity of shell scripts but with Python's better flow control
 * Locking (to prevent concurrent deploys, for example)

-* A simple, readable way to run shell commands
-* A way to bootstrap the deploy script using a virtualenv, even if it has dependencies, while keeping the deploy script's dependencies separate from the project's own
-* More to come, as we observe patterns
+We'll add lots more, as we observe patterns.

 Status